historic-trails/website/docs/things-to-do-over-break.md

 Just like above, there are several ways to do this depending on how you prefer to work.

 # Check your work
-Wait a few minutes, then reload/refresh the webpage where your essay appears from an earlier step.
+Wait a few minutes (should be less time than before), then reload/refresh the webpage where your essay appears from an earlier step.
 Your images should appear, but if they do not, either you need to wait a little longer or you made a mistake with the code.
 If you've waited more than 5 minutes, you probably made a silly typo somewhere and you have to find it.

 # Consult the sample if need be
 Remember that the [Blue Mills file](https://github.com/historic-trails/santa-fe-itinerary/blob/master/docs/sites/blue-mills.md) has everything you need to emulate already in it.
 So if you're unclear about something, check the `raw` code for that page by clicking the `raw` button on top of the edit box.
 You can also copy and paste from the raw output into your own file.
 It's exactly the same code as described above.